kfehlhauer/blg/content/about/index.md

 1/1999 – 12/1999
 ### Information Technology Lead
 #### VantagePoint Network: Fort Collins, CO
-As an Information Technology Lead, I was a key contributor to the creation of one of the first web-based agricultural platforms, aiding crop professionals in increasing crop yields while reducing costs and environmental impact.
+Was a key contributor to creating one of the first web-based agricultural platforms, aiding crop professionals in increasing crop yields while reducing costs and environmental impact.

 Key Contributions and Responsibilities:
 - Designed and built an innovative system for collecting GPS-based yield card information, leveraging technologies such as C++, ATL COM, ADO, MTS, MSMQ, Oracle, and SDE